Categories

 Looking for new opportunities Tony left for Alaska but stopped in Washington to see William Reese, the Northwest Improvement mine superintendent with whom he was friendly.
 NWI was the company Tony had worked for since coming to America.
 It was opening a new mine to be called Hiawatha, located about five miles east of Ravensdale.
 Tony agreed to join the effort.
 Since NWI had not yet moved homes to Hiawatha to house their employees, Tony took up residency in Durham.
 Lulu soon arrived and the following year so did their third child, Nola born in Aug.
 1919.

-As miners dug the tunnels and built the surface facilities to mine coal, NWI moved or built company about 20 houses in Hiawatha.
+As miners dug the tunnels and built the surface facilities to mine coal, NWI moved or built about 20 company houses in Hiawatha.
 Tony and Lulu’s fourth and fifth children, Jack and Nadine were born at home in July 1921 and August 1923.
 One of those Hiawatha dwellings became the family’s home for the next 50 years.

 In a strange twist of fate, the Morris Brothers Coal Mining Company incorporated in Dec.
 1921 and shortly thereafter purchased the entire town of Durham – the mines, bunkers, houses, and hotels.
 All of the large and extended Morris family who had lived and mined coal in the Pierce County town of Wilkeson since 1894 moved to Durham.
 With Durham less than a mile south of Hiawatha, it was inevitable that Morris and Kombol children would attend the same Selleck and Enumclaw schools and romp through the same neighborhoods.